Refractive Surgery After Radial Keratotomy (RK)

 The U.S. National Eye Institute did a ten-year study called the Prospective Evaluation of Radial Keratotomy (PERK) to evaluate the short-term and long-term effectiveness of one of the RK techniques.
 Researchers concluded that although RK did improve myopia, its effectiveness varied from patient to patient.

-It also demonstrated that there was an annual drift towards corneal flattening, which caused the eye to become gradually more farsighted.
-The results of this study showed that a post-RK eye was permanently unstable, and this led to RK falling out of favor in the U.S.
+It also demonstrated that there was an annual drift towards corneal flattening which caused the eye to be become gradually more farsighted.
+The results of this study showed that a post-RK eye was permanently unstable and this led to RK falling out of favor in the U.S.

 Challenges in Operating on Post-RK Eyes

 - Ophthalmic diagnostic instruments may not be able to display accurate readings – all instruments presume the cornea being measured has predetermined normal values; but after RK, each cornea is different.

 Restorative Surgical Methods after RK

-Rajesh Khanna, M.D., is also skilled in Refractive Lens Exchange surgery.
+Rajesh Khanna, M.D., is also skilled in lens exchange surgery.
 If you have cataracts, special calculations and highly skilled surgery would be required.
-If you want to see far and near in each eye, than PRELEX may be an option (Presbyopic Lens Exchange).
-Recent investigative procedures like corneal cross linking help stabilize the fluctuation in cornea and vision after radial keratotomy.
+If you want to see far and near in each eye than PRELEX may be an option (Presbyopic Lens Exchange).